ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 The different type of b-spline curves are non rational, rational and complex.
 Each of these has a pythagorean hodograph subset.

 To change the type of a given curve, the options are line segment with two control points at the ends, an added slider for rational curves, an added control point for complex curves and an added arrow for Pythagorean hodograph curves.
-The current selection is always displayed on the menu.
+The current selection is displayed on the right menu when a single curve is selected.
 Selecting the icon displays the other options.
 For Pythagorean hodograph curves there is an icon on the right toolbar to change the direction of the arrow.

 ## Curvature extrema and inflections